skimrey/Spellbook/README.md

 AHK QWERTY chord dictionary based on Laszlo's code https://www.autohotkey.com/board/topic/6426-chording-keyboard-strings-sent-at-key-combinations/

-Requires Autohotkey which is a free program for scripting Windows automation (keystrokes, mouse movements, etc) https://www.autohotkey.com/
+Requires Autohotkey which is a free program for scripting Windows automation (keystrokes, mouse movements, etc) https://www.autohotkey.com/ Simply download autohotkey and then launch Spellbook.ahk which is available here.

 - Please note some keyboards will not completely work based on their matrix.
 Mechanical keyboards are recommended, but my laptop keyboard works surprisingly well (not perfectly) so YMMV